Experience and Case List

 Northwest Power and Conservation Council: Ed was the founding executive director and served in that position for 15 years.
 The Council represents the governors of Oregon, Washington, Idaho, and Montana and is charged by federal law with developing the electric power and fish and wildlife restoration plans for the Pacific Northwest.
 The Council deals with a variety of complex and controversial issues.
 It works with federal, state, local, and tribal governments, industry, environmental, and other groups.
+Developed innovative electric power plans that have saved Northwest consumers over 75 billion dollars and reduced carbon dioxide emissions by 27 million metric tons by promoting cost-effective energy efficiency and renewable resource development.
 Ed managed the Council’s processes to work through issues and develop a consensus.
 Controversial issues included: whether the Northwest should build eighteen nuclear and coal power plants, the cost and availability of energy efficiency and renewable resources, and rebuilding salmon and other fish and wildlife populations in the Columbia River Basin.

 Washington State Energy Office: Ed was the director of the office and principal energy advisor to the governor.
 He was responsible for working with the legislature, congressional delegation, and industry and environmental groups on a variety of energy and conservation issues.
 During his tenure, his office introduced and passed five bills in the Washington Legislature and worked with a variety of interests in implementing energy programs throughout the state.
 He also served on the transition team with leaders from Oregon, Idaho, and Montana to implement the Northwest Power Act.